Non-Continuing Education Courses

 This workshop reviews factors contributing to early death, examines the key domains of wellness and highlights ways in which peer support can build resiliency in those with psychiatric disabilities and co-morbid medical conditions.
-The presenter of this webinar is Tom Lane, CRPS, national director, community and recovery services, Magellan Healthcare.
+The presenter of this webinar is Tom Lane, CRPS, former national director, community and recovery services, Magellan Healthcare.

 This webinar describes three benefits of a collaborative management program and lists the keys to success to develop and maintain community partnerships and collaboration; the benefits of a community-based education and outreach program for older adults; as well as barriers older adults experience when accessing services.
 Presenters are Liz Smith, MHS, LCSW, director of senior services at Jefferson Center for Mental Health in Wheat Ridge, Colorado; and Teresa A. Lugault, BS, MPA, manager, senior reach, senior program services.

 Youth in residential treatment face many challenges, particularly when transitioning back into the community.
 It is critical that gains made while in residential treatment are carried over after discharge.
 Family involvement in the treatment planning process, availability of aftercare supports for youth and their families, and building partnerships are key elements of success.
 Presenters are Pat Hunt, national director, child and family resiliency services, Magellan Healthcare; John Lees, LSW, child and adolescent care management supervisor, Magellan Behavioral Health of Pennsylvania.